 Trombonist Bill Harris was born this day in Philadelphia in 1916.
 Harris tried piano, tenor saxophone and trumpet before settling on the trombone, which he played with ingenuity, vigor and humor.
 He toured with Gene Krupa, Ray McKinley and Benny Goodman's bands in the late 1930s and early '40s.
 His best work came in the Woody Herman band off and on between 1944 and 1959.
 He died in 1973.

 Trumpeter and Latin jazz bandleader Chico O'Farrill was born this day in 1921 in Havana, Cuba.
 He settled in New York in the late 1940s and had a major impact as an arranger on Latin albums by Machito, Dizzy Gillespie, Art Farmer and Gato Barbieri.
-He has had a major career revival over in the late 1990s.
-He died earlier this year.
+He had a major career revival during the late 1990s.
+He died in 2001.

 Singer Cleo Laine was born this day in 1927 in Southall, Middlesex, England.
 She has had a long, successful career since she began fronting the John Dankworth Big Band in 1952.
 Her recording "Cleo at Carnegie Hall" won a Grammy Award in 1986.